iconify/website/docs/usage/svg/utils/index.md

 There are two sample scripts, use whichever works better for your use case:

-- Script that exports all icons as `[file].svg` files from icon set.
+- Script that exports all icons as `[file].svg` files from an icon set.
 - Script with function that generates SVG for selected icon.

 ### Export all icons